 - Zeb grabbing Sabine and pulling her away from the explosive was a cool little scene.
 While they both were on the backburner this week, they had plenty of great little moments.

-- When Kanan was trying to slow the fan down with the Force, it reminded me of all the times I’ve played a Star Wars game where you had to do that (most recently in The Force Unleashed series)
+- When Kanan was trying to slow the fan down with the Force, it reminded me of some recent Star Wars games aka The Force Unleashed series